 Functions of the jute bag

-Jute sacks were traditionally used as a cheap and tear-resistant means of transportation.
-So it may come as little surprise that it was the postal service that ensured the spread of the golden fiber.
-As a carrier bag for everyday use, it was first in great demand in the 1970s.
+Jute sacks were traditionally used as a cheap and tear-resistant means of transport.
+So it may come as little surprise that it was the postal system that ensured the spread of the golden fiber.
+As a carrier bag for everyday use, it was first in demand on a large scale in the 1970s.
 As a lifestyle product, the jute bag is currently experiencing something of a renaissance.
-With fun motifs and individual products, messages can be conveyed to people.
-Unfortunately, topics such as environmental protection and waste avoidance in particular are all too often addressed with a raised index finger.
+With funny motifs and individual products, messages can be brought among the people.
+Unfortunately, a topic such as environmental protection and waste avoidance in particular are all too often addressed with a raised forefinger.

-This may put many people off.
-It is therefore worth setting a positive example and creating awareness in a relaxed way with a fashionable and naturally environmentally conscious bag.
+Many people may be put off by this.
+Therefore, it is worthwhile to set a positive example and create awareness in a casual way with a fashionable and naturally environmentally conscious bag.

 There are also fun facts about jute bags that will surprise you.
 Animal keepers raise kangaroo babies in them when their mothers abandon them.
-The little kangaroos can be carried in the sacks like in a kangaroo pouch and the fibers are particularly good at keeping the animals' body temperature.
+The little kangaroos can be carried in the sacks as if they were in a kangaroo pouch, and the fibers are especially good for keeping the animals' body temperature.

 Jute care

-Of course, jute can also be washed.
-However, at 40°C at the most and preferably in a gentle program for delicates or wool.
-You can use your self-righteous washing-up liquid.
-Another very important point is that jute products should always be dried in the fresh air.
+Of course, you can also wash jute.
+However, at most at 40°C and preferably in a gentle program, for delicates or wool.
+Use for it but gladly your self-righteous detergent.
+A very important point is also that you should definitely dry jute products in the fresh air.
 The fibers can store moisture very well.
-For this reason, there is a risk that the rotting process will begin if the products are stored in a damp state.
+For this reason, if the products are stored in a damp state, there is a risk that the rotting process will begin.

 Jute for crafts and painting